-So you want to get organized and, like any good student, you want to do your research so you get it just right.
+So you want to get organized.
+But like any good student, you want to do your research so you get it just right.
 But where to start?
-If you do a book search on organizing the choices can be overwhelming, so I’m breaking down 5 highly rated options to help guide you on your path to enlightenment.
+If you do a book search on organizing the choices can be overwhelming.
+So I’ve done the work for you and read 5 highly rated books on organization to help guide you on your path to enlightenment.

 1. The Life-Changing Magic of Tidying Up ~ Marie Kondo

-You can’t search for books on organization without coming across Marie Kondo’s book on the Japanese art of decluttering and organizing.
+You can’t search for books on organization without coming across Marie Kondo.
+Her book explains the Japanese art of decluttering and organizing.
 You might know her KonMari method from the clothes file-folding graphics seen all over Pinterest.

-Kondo’s method is to clear your entire home of anything that does not spark joy all in one shot, rather than little by little, in order to drastically change your mind-set to become a tidy person for life.
+Kondo’s method is to clear your entire home of anything that does not spark joy all in one shot, rather than little by little.
+The purpose is to drastically change your mind-set to become a tidy person for life.
 Only after you have thoroughly and completely discarded unwanted items in your home can you then set about organizing what is left.

 This is an easy read and follows a logical order for completing her process.
 It tackles the first step to organization which most people tend to skip over – the need to purge your home of unneeded/unnecessary/unwanted items.